gsloan-qs/shell-resource-standard/spec/shell_resource_standard.md

 ## Introduction
-The Shell Resource Standard is a project used to define a standard for generic Shells that integrate with CloudShell, shells that don't match other CloudShell standards.
+This Shell Standard is a project used to define a standard for generic Shells that integrate with CloudShell, shells that don't match other CloudShell standards.
+The specifications of this shell include the most common elements that shells usually have such as: vendor, location, ports etc.